joshuachristie/function-concepts/README.md

 To run the juptyer notebooks, make sure your terminal working directory is in the local git respository folder `function-concepts/natural_language_analysis/`.

-Run a container using the following command:
+Run a container using the following command for mac/linux:

-`docker run --rm -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes -v "$PWD":/home/jovyan/work <image_id>` (replace `<image_id>` with the ID of the docker image).
+`docker run --rm -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes -v "$PWD":/home/jovyan/work joshuarchristie/function-concepts`.

-This will save progress on the notebooks (as you'll be working directly on the ipynb in your local git repository) and automatically remove the container after shutdown.
+If you're using docker in windows (using powershell), use the following command:

+`docker run --rm -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes -v ${pwd}:/home/jovyan/work joshuarchristie/function-concepts`.

+To access the notebooks, click on the `work/` directory in jupyter lab.

+(If you have issues with permission, try using `sudo` before the commands.)

 ## Using a python environment manager ([conda](https://docs.conda.io/en/latest/), etc.)